sarutlaa/tinitiate-aws-glue/markdown/Intro.md

 AWS Glue utilizes a collaborative framework of multiple components, each contributing to the design and upkeep of ETL processes.

 ### Glue Console
-- Enables the creation, monitoring, and management of ETL jobs by users.
+- Enables the creation, monitoring, and management of ETL jobs by users for orchestrating the ETL workflows.

 ### Glue Data Catalog